MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range="<=azure-devops-2022"

 Your builds run on a [self-hosted agents](../agents/agents.md#install).
 Make sure that you have the necessary version of the .NET Core SDK and runtime installed on the agent.
-You can build your .NET Core projects by using the .NET Core SDK and runtime on Windows, Linux, or macOS.
+You can build your .NET Core projects by using the .NET Core SDK and runtime on Windows, Linux, macOS and [Docker](../agents/docker.md).

 You can install a specific version of .NET SDK by adding the UseDotNet@2 task in your pipeline YAML file or add the task to your pipeline using the classic editor.